liaochenlanruo/BtToxin_Digger/README.md

   - More HMM models are added.
   - The filter length of amino acid sequence was reduced from 115 aa to 75 aa.
   - Solved a problem: BioPerl reported an error when the length of the sequence in the input file was inconsistent.
+  - A light version of PGCGAP was added to the BtToxin_Digger repo to simplify software installation.

 ## References